Ps3itaTeam/MAMBA_PRX_Loader/MAMBA_PRX_Autoloader/README.md

 ==============================================================
-Unofficial MAMBA/PRX Autoloader (c) 2015 NzV
+Unofficial MAMBA/PRX Autoloader v3.1.0 by (c) 2016 Ps3ita Team
+Original author (c) 2015 NzV

 Load MAMBA and/or VSH plugins (with MAMBA or PRX Loader) at system boot using New Core.